Tinker Tailor Soldier Spy (film): Filming

 Principal photography took place between 7 October and 22 December 2010.
 Most of the film was shot in London.
 Studio scenes were shot at Inglis Barracks, a former army barracks in Mill Hill.
 Exterior shots of "The Circus" were at Blythe House in West Kensington.
 The Merlin safe house scenes were filmed at Empress Coach Works in Cambridge Heath.
 Some exterior scenes were filmed on Hampstead Heath and in Hampstead Ponds, where Smiley is shown swimming.
 Some exterior shots were filmed in Kensington Gore, and interior scenes were filmed in Queen Alexandra's House and the physics department of Imperial College London, all in South Kensington.

 The production filmed in Budapest for five days.
 Exterior shots included scenes at Fisherman's Bastion.
 The café scene in which Jim Prideaux is shot was filmed in the interior hall of Párizsi Udvar Hotel.
 The events which take place in Czechoslovakia in the novel were moved to Hungary, because of the country's 20% rebate for film productions.
 The production filmed in Istanbul for nine days, shortly before Christmas.

 The production reunited Alfredson with cinematographer Hoyte van Hoytema and editor Dino Jonsäter, with whom he had made his previous film Let the Right One In.

-Post-production and music

 The film took six months to edit.

+Music

 The final song in the film, Julio Iglesias' rendition of the French song "La Mer", set against a visual montage of various characters and subplots being resolved as Smiley strides into Circus headquarters to assume command, was chosen because it was something the team thought George Smiley would listen to when he was alone; Alfredson described the song as "everything that the world of MI6 isn't".
 A scene in which Smiley listens to the song was filmed, but eventually cut to avoid giving it too much significance.

 Heard at a Circus office party, sung along to by the guests, is "The Second Best Secret Agent in the Whole Wide World", composed by Sammy Cahn and Jimmy Van Heusen, and performed by Sammy Davis Jr., from the British spy spoof Licensed to Kill (1965).
 At the same office Christmas function, the Circus staff sing the official "State Anthem of the USSR", conducted by a figure dressed as Father Christmas but wearing a Lenin mask.
 Tinker Tailor Soldier Spy (Original Motion Picture Soundtrack), an album featuring Alberto Iglesias's score, was released by Silva Screen Records on 14 October 2011.